CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 ## Discussion Questions

-After completing your anaylysis, discuss these questions with your group.
+After completing your anaylysis, discuss these questions with your group:
 1. What patterns do you notice?
 What are the immediate questions that come to mind?
 2. How does big data help illustrate resilience?
 3. Redlining has a long-term impact.
 How is the impact of redlining still evident today?

 ## Still have time?